Click, then drive: Last-minute U.S. holiday shoppers do curbside pickup

-Super Saturday is traditionally the busiest day of the year for holiday purchases, and this year online retail has been extra busy, and high-priority vaccine shipments have many Americans fretting that deliveries could be delayed this week.
+Super Saturday is traditionally the busiest day of the year for holiday purchases, and this year online retail has been extra busy.
+But news reports about high-priority vaccine shipments have many Americans fretting that gift deliveries could be delayed this week.

 “The lines have gone from waiting to get inside the store to waiting to get your product brought outside the store,” said Marshal Cohen, chief retail industry adviser at NPD Group.
 “That’s what you’ll see as the day goes on.”